tuxedocomputers/tuxedo-keyboard/README.md

 ```

 Default Parameters at start.

-In this example we start the kernel module with
+In this example, we start the kernel module with the following settings:

 - mode 0 (Custom / Default Mode)
 - red color for the left side of keyboard
 - green color for the center of keyboard
 - blue color for the right side of keyboard

+Note that we write its' settings to a `.conf` file under `/etc/modprobe.d` named `tuxedo_keyboard.conf`.

 ```sh
 sudo su